Linearic/project_alpha/README.md

-This is the central archive for project_alpha.
+This project is managed by the Local Team.